livingdocsIO/documentation/reference-docs/server-configuration/admin-commands.md

 ## <a name="create-users">Create Livingdocs users</a>

-To set up the **initial user**, run the following command in the project folder.
+To set up the **initial user**, run the following command in the project folder.<br/>
+The initial user is required to set up a `livingdocs-server` instance. <br/>
+This user can for example then upload a design. <br/>
+_Unless you connect a project to the user, you will not be able to log in with it though._

 ```sh
 grunt user-create-admin